 Into our hearts with love’s despair?”

-This pursuit of beauty is one of the defects of the tourist’s point of view.
-The tourist is in a hurry; he demands quick return of the picturesque and the obvious.
-But for all that it is possible even when we pursue beauty or happiness to come upon oblique references to it.
-The job is to recognize them in the hurry.
-Not everybody can have the fields and lane stare at him as they stare at a man driving a cow to a fair.
+This pursuit of beauty is one of the defects of the tourist’s perspective.
+The tourist is in a hurry; he demands a quick return of the picturesque and the obvious.
+But for all that, it is possible even when we pursue beauty or happiness to come upon oblique references to it.
+The job is to recognize them quickly.
+Not everybody can have the fields and lanes stare at him as they stare at a man driving a cow to a fair.

 Farney has other claims to fame.

-I once heard Joseph Hone, biographer of Yeats and many other famous men, say that the view from the top of Maracloone Hill southeast of Carrickmacross was the most exciting view he had ever encountered.
+I once heard Joseph Hone, biographer of Yeats and many other famous men, say that the view from the top of Maracloone Hill, southeast of Carrickmacross, was the most exciting view he had ever encountered.
 But I wasn’t thinking of that - Farney has had its history written.
 The author was Philip Shirley, ancestor of the racehorse breeder of Lough Fea, Carrickmacross.
 The history of Farney is a subsidiary of Shirley’s larger History of Monaghan, which is considered one of the great, if not the greatest, local histories ever written.
-But Shirley’s Farney is an even greater history for it is the intimate history of fields and lanes and the private lives of rocks.
-It has that wonderful validity that we find in local newspapers.
+But Shirley’s Farney is an even greater history, for it is the intimate history of fields and lanes and the private lives of rocks.
+It has the same excellent validity we find in local newspapers.
 It is also a history of Ireland in microcosm.
-This Shirley who was a landlord was undoubtedly a remarkable man and notwithstanding Sir Shane Leslie’s efforts he deserves to be more seriously considered.
-He was intelligent enough when working on his histories to get the services of the great O’Donovan to look after the Gaelic scholarship side.
+This Shirley, a landlord, was undoubtedly a remarkable man, and, notwithstanding Sir Shane Leslie’s efforts, he deserves to be more seriously considered.
+He was intelligent enough, when working on his histories, to secure the services of the great O’Donovan to look after the Gaelic scholarship side.

-Shirley, who lives just over a century ago, rescued from oblivion a valuable part of the native heritage and deserves our profound affection.
-He tells stories of the McMahons, the chiefs of Farney and of other things.
-The McMahons of Farney are not as well as known as the O’Neills or O’Donnells, but for me as their deeds filtered through my boyhood imagination, they loom large and mysterious.
+Shirley, who lived just over a century ago, rescued a valuable part of the native heritage from oblivion and deserves our profound affection.
+He tells stories of the McMahons, the chiefs of Farney, and of other things.
+The McMahons of Farney are not as well-known as the O’Neills or O’Donnells, but for me, as their deeds filtered through my boyhood imagination, they loom large and mysterious.
 McMahon and his sixteen sons once rode into the town of Louth on sixteen white horses.
 They had a residence - or so the story went - up the land upon which I lived - and I often searched among the rocks hoping I might find some memory of their lives.

 Fane River, County Monaghan.